 To address this gap, sponsors and CROs are now recruiting an MSL or “Medical Science Liaisons”.
 Even in fields where recruiting an MSL was already common, such as oncology or rare diseases, MSLs are quickly seeing their role expanded.

-An MSL is a therapeutic expert who specializes in communicating the complex scientific information involved during the Research and Development process, to other physicians.
+A Medical Science Liaison (MSL) is a therapeutic expert who specializes in communicating the complex scientific information involved during the Research and Development process, to other physicians.

 Over the years, MSLs have also begun to play a role in strengthening ties with regulatory officials, and in communicating the effectiveness or real-world outcomes of a drug to the general public.
 MSLs also play a key role in recruiting Key Opinion Leaders (KOLs), who are often looking for as much information as possible before publicly supporting a drug.